broadinstitute/gatk/scripts/spark_wdl/README.md

 (equivalent to the `GATK_GCS_STAGING` environment variable in GATK).

 ### Running workflows

-Workflows can be run locally, or using a hosted Cromwell backend, such as [Terra](https://app.terra.bio/).
-The instructions here focus on running locally.

 In the _spark_wdl_ directory, run the workflow for the small dataset with the following command: